 Merrill House is one of Hampshire College's two traditional-style residence halls.
 It was built in 1970 and houses approximately 247 students in single and double rooms.
 Each hall in Merrill has a long side and a short side, which are considered as two separate halls.

-The Merrill residence director is a live-in, professional staff member who is available to answer questions, give advice, and help with whatever issues might arise.
-The residence director has regular office hours in the Merrill Student Life Center, and Merrill residents are welcome to make appointments.
-The residence director supervises the Merrill resident advisors, who are student staff members.
+The Merrill residence life coordinator is a live-in, professional staff member who is available to answer questions, give advice, and help with whatever issues might arise.
+The residence life coordinator has regular office hours in the Merrill Student Life Center, and Merrill residents are welcome to make appointments.
+The residence life coordinator supervises the Merrill resident advisors, who are student staff members.
 They are available to support residents, reinforce community norms, and plan activities to enrich residence life.

 Located just across the way in the Merrill Student Life Center, the Merrill Living Room (MLR) is a large furnished room with a television, many couches and chairs, and bookcases.
 Identical to the Dakin Living Room across the quad, the MLR is used for various programs and gatherings throughout the year, and can be reserved by students through event services.
 Similarly, the Merrill Kitchen, attached to the living room by a small conference/dining room, is available for student use.

 Floors, Sections, and Halls